Security-Onion-Solutions/securityonion-docs/jupyter.rst

 Overview
 --------------------
 This article will serve as a brief walkthrough of how you can connect a Jupyter notebook/server instance to Elasticsearch within a Security Onion deployment to slice and dice the data as you wish.

-It will not cover the setup of a Jupyter instance, which has been thoroughly documented here, using Docker:
+It will not cover the setup of a Jupyter instance, which has been thoroughly documented (using Docker) here:

 https://jupyter-docker-stacks.readthedocs.io/en/latest/index.html